coda/packs-sdk/docs/guides/basics/data-types.md

 !!! bug
     Attachments currently only work within a sync table.
     <!-- https://golinks.io/bug/21522 -->
-    Additionally, file attachments may by shown with the wrong file name.
+    Additionally, file attachments may be shown with the wrong file name.
     <!-- https://golinks.io/bug/21523 -->